-- Erlotinib (Tarceva®): inhibitory effect in non-small cell lung cancer (approved as second-line therapy since 2005).
+- Erlotinib (Tarceva®): inhibitory activity in non-small cell lung cancer (approved as second-line therapy since 2005).
 Erlotinib (approved together with gemcitabine for the treatment of pancreatic cancer since January 2007).

 - Sorafenib (Nexavar®): inhibitory effect in hepatocellular carcinoma.
 There are also promising approaches for metastatic malignant melanoma, acute myeloid leukemia and myelodysplastic syndrome through preclinical studies.

-- Gefitinib (Iressa®): EGFR tyrosine kinase inhibitor for the treatment of non-small cell lung cancer (approved in several countries, including the US).
+- Gefitinib (Iressa®): EGFR tyrosine kinase inhibitor for the treatment of non-small cell lung cancer (approved in several countries, including the USA).

 - Vemurafenib (Zelboraf®): selective, oral inhibitor of the oncogene B-RAF, a serine/threonine kinase.
 B-RAF, a serine/threonine kinase is hyperactive in approximately 70% of malignant melanomas.

 - Afatinib (Giotrif®): EGFR tyrosine kinase inhibitor (TKI)-naive adult patients with locally advanced and/or metastatic non-small cell lung cancer (NSCLC) with activating EGFR mutations.